 This seminar will examine the glossaries that characterize new ecologies, analyzing inter-species articulations, cultural productions, ecological awareness, and the challenges of artistic, design, research, and curatorial practices in today’s climate crisis.

-The first edition of the Postnatural Independent Program (PIP) will explore the new implications of postnature as a framework for contemporary creation.
+The second edition of the Postnatural Independent Program (PIP) will explore the new implications of postnature as a framework for contemporary creation.
 In the form of an experimental educational platform, we will speculate and question not only contemporary ecologies but also new academic approaches and radical notions of learning together.

 Hydro Futures / Memory Ecologies is a program in which to explore the relationship between Afrofuturism and ecological thinking.
 Afrofuturism is a means to redefine the connections of land and space and to imagine kinships that can become technologies (as a way of connecting people), through water as an archive and time travel.